Building hope for cancer patients

 As part of its dedication to innovative research, the Center will also provide patients the opportunity to participate in national clinical trials.
 A sophisticated team of healthcare professionals will carefully monitor and evaluate developments in cancer research to ensure patients receive the latest and most comprehensive information on treatment advancements.

-- Slated to start treating patients in early 2016
+- Slated to start treating patients in late 2015

 - 63,000 square foot facility